 T3 tests measure triiodothyronine (T3) levels in the blood.
 A Total T3 test measures the bound and free fractions of triiodothyronine.
 Hyperthyroid patients typically have an elevated Total T3 level.
-T3 tests can be used to support a diagnosis of hyperthyroidism and can determine the severity hyperthyroidism.
+T3 tests can be used to support a diagnosis of hyperthyroidism and can determine the severity.

 In some thyroid diseases, the proportions of T3 and T4 in the blood change and can provide diagnostic information.
 A pattern of increased T3 vs T4 is characteristic of Graves’ disease.
 On the other hand, medications like steroids and amiodarone, and severe illness can decrease the amount of thyroid hormone the body converts from T4 to T3 (active form) resulting in a lower proportion of T3.

-T3 levels fall late in the course of hypothyroidism and therefore are not routinely used to evaluate patients with underactive or surgically absent thyroid glands.
+T3 levels fall late during hypothyroidism and therefore are not routinely used to evaluate patients with underactive or surgically absent thyroid glands.

 What is a normal thyroid (hormone) level?

-Tests often used to assess thyroid hormone status include TSH and FT4 tests.
+To assess thyroid hormone status for low or high TSH levels we use TSH and FT4 tests.
 The normal value for a laboratory test is determined by measuring the hormone in a large population of healthy individuals and finding the normal reference range.
 Normal ranges for thyroid tests may vary slightly among different laboratories, and typical ranges for common tests are given below.